 Energy efficiency can improve public health by reducing pollution and making people’s homes safer.
-ACEEE’s new Health & Environment program is doing pioneering research to document how saving energy does more than save money — it protects health.
+In a pioneering report, ACEEE's Health and Environment Program documents how saving energy does more than save money — it protects health.

 Reducing energy waste reduces pollution.
 By saving energy in buildings and making vehicles more fuel efficient, we burn less fossil fuel and reduce the pollutants they emit.
 Fossil fuel pollution contributes to four of the leading causes of death in the United States: cancer, chronic lower respiratory diseases, heart disease, and stroke.
 While our air is getting cleaner overall, four of every 10 people in the United States still live where the air is unhealthy.
 This pollution is especially harmful to children, the elderly, and people with respiratory illnesses such as asthma.
 One of every 13 US residents has asthma, now the most common chronic disease that sends our kids to the hospital.
 Each year, we spend more than $50 billion on its treatment.